OfficeDev/teams-toolkit/docs/cicd/README.md

 # CI/CD Support for Teams Application Developers

-TeamsFx helps automate your development workflow when buidling a Teams applictaion.
-These documents provides some templates for you to quickly get started with CI/CD.
+TeamsFx helps automate your development workflow when buidling a Teams application.
+These documents provide some templates for you to quickly get started with CI/CD.

 |Tools and Templates|Description|
 |---|---|